Topographical Map of Shanghai

 Generatively Designed Vehicle Suspension Member

 This rear control arm acts as a lightweight, load-bearing suspension member for a Baja racing competition vehicle.
 The CWRU Baja SAE team designed this part using Altair Inspire, a specialized 3D design software that optimizes strength of a part while minimizing its weight.
 By simulating the loads that the arm will need to carry, the software generates the lightest possible support structure.
-The students then cut the part out of extruded aluminum.
-The CWRU Baja SAE’s mini-baja team will race a car using this part in demanding competitions.
+The students then used the waterjet cutter to fabricate the part out of a solid block of extruded aluminum.

-This replica of a semi-hollow body Washburn Delta King was created using the ShopBot.
-The original guitar was traced on a large sheet of graph paper, and points were selected and then plotted in SolidWorks as splines for the Shopbot to cut.
+This replica of a semi-hollow body Washburn Delta King was created using the CNC table router.
+The original guitar was traced on a large sheet of graph paper, and bezier points were selected and then plotted in SolidWorks as splines for the CNC table router to cut.